microchip-pic-avr-examples/dspic33c-can-tp/README.md

 # dsPIC33C CAN-TP Demo

-The dsPIC33C CAN-TP Demo shows an example configuration of the CAN-TP module as well as how CAN-TP handles messages by having two boards transmitting and receiveing messages over a CAN Bus.
+The dsPIC33C CAN-TP Demo shows an example configuration of the CAN-TP module (Which follows the ISO 15765-2).
+The purpose of his demo is to also show how CAN-TP handles messages by having two boards transmitting and receiveing messages over a CAN Bus.

 The MPLAB® X demo projects included are set up to utilize specific boards defined in the required hardware section below.
 The dsPIC33C CAN-TP Demo utilizes resources that are available on most boards(LEDs, Buttons, and mikroBUS slot) allowing the project to be portable to other hardware.